 Thank you for your interest in the doctoral program of the Sociology Department at the University of California, Riverside!
 Training graduate students for successful careers as scholars and teachers of sociology is a core part of the Department of Sociology’s mission.
 The graduate program at UCR is designed to grant the Ph.D. degree.
 We do not have a terminal Master’s degree program.
 Read a brief overview of our doctoral program.
 UCR Sociology values a diverse student body.
 Learn about diversity at UCR.

 Before applying to our program

-We recommend that you thoroughly review the Sociology Department website (sociology.ucr.edu), including but not limited to the Graduate Student Manual (under Graduate Program/Info for Current Graduate Students) which contains detailed information on our program and its requirements.
+We recommend that you thoroughly review the Sociology Department website (sociology.ucr.edu), including but not limited to the Graduate Student Manual (under Academic Programs/Graduate/Info for Current Graduate Students) which contains detailed information on our program and its requirements.

 You should also thoroughly review the UCR Graduate Division website (graddiv.ucr.edu).
 Check out, for example, the site’s Information for Current Graduate Students which contains details on such topics as employment, important resources, funding opportunities, and the Graduate Student Association.
 The site also contains information on funding for graduate study, resources for current graduate students, and applying to the university, including the application for admission, requirements for US citizens and permanent residents, and requirements for international students.

 In addition, we recommend that you identify and contact to discuss your interest in our program two department faculty members with whom you would like to work.
 You may also consider contacting any of our current graduate students (listed on our website) to get their perspective on the program.

 New students can enter the program only in the Fall quarter.
 Should a person (erroneously) apply (for admission as a new student) during Winter or Spring quarter, the application fee will not be reimbursed.
 Applications for readmission are accepted at any time for Fall, Winter or Spring quarter admission.